balena-io-modules/learn-address-script-openvpn/README.md

 Configure the plugin in your openvpn config, passing the path to the external script as the second argument:

-    plugin /path/to/openvpn-plugin-learn-address-script.so /path/to/external/script.sh
+    plugin /path/to/openvpn-plugin-learn-address-script.so /path/to/external/script.sh downrate uprate

 The plugin will also pass any strings provided after the script name as arguments to the script execution:

-    plugin /path/to/openvpn-plugin-learn-address-script.so /path/to/external/script.sh (add|update|delete) ip user
+    plugin /path/to/openvpn-plugin-learn-address-script.so /path/to/external/script.sh downrate uprate (add|update|delete) ip user

 ## External Script requirements